IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 To stop coping and start actually feeling good.

-This is how it shows up (the stuff you rarely admit out loud)
+This is how it actually shows up

-You start the day determined to “be good” and end it at the pantry or pouring the wine you swore you wouldn’t touch.
+You start the day determined to “be good” and end it back at the pantry or pouring the wine you swore you wouldn’t touch.

 It’s not hunger.
-It’s relief.
-Then guilt.

-You over-give when you’re already running on fumes.
+You over give when you’re already running on fumes.

-At work, at home, with friends.
 You’re the one filling the gaps, carrying the load, smoothing the edges.
-Nobody checks how you are.

 You swallow your truth to keep the peace.